 Where to Stay in St Ives for Art Lovers and Surfers Alike

 But where should you stay in order to picture the very best of sunset vistas, and the most perfect dawns and dusks?
-Well, for artistic inspiration a nice vista of your own, we’d recommend seeking out a property with a coastal view.
+Well, for artistic inspiration and a nice vista of your own, we’d recommend seeking out a property with a coastal view.
 But also, where's best to stay if you want to explore St Ives’s best beaches and surf, and its cosy cafés, galleries and jumble of narrow streets?
-To help you decide, our creatively attuned travel experts at Plum Guide have curated their expert list of where to stay in St Ives, one of Cornwall’s most aesthetically pleasing enclaves.
+To help you decide, our team of creatively attuned travel experts here at Plum Guide have curated this expert guide to where to stay in St Ives, one of Cornwall’s most aesthetically pleasing enclaves.
 They’ll put you right where the action is, so you’re all set to explore all of what beautiful St Ives has to offer.

 St Ives Harbour

 St Ives is still a working port town, so the harbour is where a lot of the bustle and action happens - but its thick walls give it a pleasantly sheltered beach (with white sand, of course) when the tide goes out.
 This makes it even more of a picturesque spot to watch the local fishing fleet bring back their hauls of mackerel and bass (pasty in hand: optional but advised).
 Admire the late 18th-century Smeatons Pier - and if the tide’s right in, you can walk round from here to the ‘secret' Bamaluz Beach.
 Head back for a wander up Wharf Road, which runs along the harbour, where you’ll find ice cream shops, cafés, little galleries and good old fashioned pubs.
 When looking for where to stay in St Ives, you could do a lot worse than staying in one of the whitewashed cottages on the narrow, cobbled streets around here.